León Zuleta: Activism

 Zuleta believed the gay liberation movement should begin at psychological liberation.
 In 1977, he founded the magazine El Otro, which served to vindicate homosexuals and be a means of communication for them; it circulated from 1977 to 1979.
 In 1979, he founded a homonymous newspaper, which exposed ideas of the homosexual liberation movement.
 A communist newspaper claimed the number of supporters was 10,000, which was a lie; it was used to motivate people to join Zuleta in creating a true homosexual liberation movement.
 The only person to respond was Manuel Velandia.

 On 28 June 1977, the Movimiento de Liberación Homosexual de Colombia (Homosexual Liberation Movement of Colombia) was founded by Manuel Velandia, Guillermo Cortés, and Zuleta.
 At the decade's end, the MLHC pushed for the decriminalization of homosexuality in the 1980 penal code, which was achieved with decree 100.
-On 28 June 1983, in Bogotá, they held the first LGBTQ Pride March in Bogotá in Colombia, which is said to have had 32 participants, whom painted their faces to avoid recognition.
+On 28 June 1983, in Bogotá, they held the first LGBTQ Pride March in Bogotá in Colombia, which is said to have had 32 participants, who painted their faces to avoid recognition.